crust-project/crust/README.md

 Crust is an interactive Linux shell written in Python, designed with a modern interface, AI integration, and enhanced tooling for common system tasks.

-**Note:** I am currecntly putting crust into package managers, but it is not ready yet.
-Until there is an announcment, any packages made by me that are crust are not ready.
-**Edit**: Crust is available on PyPi!
-Use the crust-shell package to install it, as shown in the Documentation section.

 ## ✨ Features

 - ⚙️ Custom startup hook support via `custom_commands.py`